BukanMedium/tes_the_mvm/_posts/2023-06-30-Julia-in-Cloud.md

 [ How To Run Julia in Cloud ]

 Even tough julia was made to optimize hyper computation, often times the workload still surpass desktop computer capabilities.
-Once I tried running omniscape in a gaming pc with ryzen 9 5900x, and the computation process still taking 80 days.
+Once I tried running omniscape in a gaming pc with ryzen 9 5900x 16gb RAM, and the computation process still taking 80 days.
 To overcome this, I tried cloud computing services like Julia Hub, GCP, AWS, etc. I think this is the right solution because I can access much more powerful machine easily (If you have fine budget, there's this 1TB RAM to up your game)

 ## in Julia Hub